 - The Pretender: In the episode "Jarod's Honor", one of the indications that tells Jarod (and the audience) that the hitman isn't just an innocent traveler is that he has multiple driver's licenses in his luggage, each from a different state and bearing a different name, but all with the same photo.

-- Supernatural: As the brothers often need to impersonate authority figures to get the information they need to solve their cases, they have a pile of various IDs including FBI and CDC, plus they stock fake health insurance cards for if they ever have to go to the hospital.
+- Supernatural: As the brothers often need to impersonate authority figures to get the information they need to solve their cases, they have a pile of various IDs including FBI and CDC, plus they stock fake health insurance cards for if they ever have to go to the hospital (and Dean has fake business cards he uses to pick up women, like Hollywood talent scout).
 In a variation, Bobby also has multiple phones at his house labeled as government agencies, which he uses to pretend to be other hunters' superiors and back up their stories in case real cops ever get suspicious.

 - Shadowrun: Fake System Identification Numbers are standard Runner equipment, the higher the rating the better it will stand up to close inspection (and more expensive).
 It also helps that most Runners don't have legitimate SINs in the first place, either from being born outside the system, losing their SIN in one of the crashes, or burning it when they turned to a life of crime.